takamin/mz700-js/README.md

 * Change the running speed.
 * Disassemble around the break point or the program counter.
 * With disassembling, create a list of addresses that are distinations of jumping instruction.
-* Emulate protter printer of MZ-731.
+* Emulate plotter printer of MZ-731.
 * Emulate MZ-1500.
 PSG and PCG.

 LICENCE